neonwuchang/PersonalPage/README.md

-# Personal Project Intro Page
+# Personal Projects Index Page
 Guide to current projects and repos: